ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-1.md

 This is the first of a two part series where the target audience is anyone new to Jenkins as well as those individuals looking to stream line some of the work they need to repeat across services they maintain.

 ### Source Code
-The source code is available below if you just want to follow along
+The source code is available below
   * Jenkins Shared Library ([`microservice-pipelines`](https://github.com/kcrane3576/microservice-pipelines))

 ### Series Overview